WAGR AI class passenger carriage: History

-The first two carriages of this class were ordered from the Metropolitan Railway Carriage and Wagon Company of Birmingham in England.
-And arrived in Geraldton on board the barque named 'Fitzroy' on th 7 November 1875 and had finished being assembled in April 1876 and entering service in 1877 on the Northern Railway.
+The first two carriages of this class were ordered from the Metropolitan Railway Carriage & Wagon Company of Birmingham, England.
+They arrived in Geraldton on board the barque Fitzroy on 7 November 1875 and had finished being assembled in April 1876 and entering service in 1877 on the Northern Railway.
 The underframes and bodies of the coaches were made of teak on the exterior and red pine in the interior of the carriages.

-They had three compartments, the center compartment for first class passenger and the outer two for second class regular passengers.
+They had three compartments, the centre compartment for first class passenger and the outer two for second class regular passengers.
 Each coach had a capacity of twenty-two passengers with sixteen second class and six first class.
 First class seats were padded while second class seats were just wooden benches made of varnished wood.
 The coaches were lit by oil lamps of which two were needed to light the entire three compartments.

-The coaches were not popular as they were described by Civil Engineer of the Public Works Department and Railways Mr. James H. Thomas as "reduced models of old english stock, and totally unsuited for this climate, and not of the class generally employed on successfully worked narrow gauge lines."
+The coaches were not popular as they were described by Civil Engineer of the Public Works Department James Thomas as "reduced models of old english stock, and totally unsuited for this climate, and not of the class generally employed on successfully worked narrow gauge lines."
 The two coaches at that time were numbered NR 1 and NR 2.

-WAGR Service

-On 1 March in 1881 three more almost identical four-wheeled coaches entered service on the new Eastern Railway with the criticisms of the first two coaches met with the addition of sunshades over the windows to suit local climate with the coaches being numbered 1, 2 and 3.
+On 1 March in 1881 three more almost identical four-wheeled coaches entered service on the new Eastern railway line with the criticisms of the first two coaches met with the addition of sunshades over the windows to suit local climate with the coaches being numbered 1, 2 and 3.
 In 1885 Coach No.1 had a clerestory roof fitted to become WA's first State Saloon.
-On 13 June in 1885 the 'SS Delcomyn' arrived with a new four-wheeler which became No.13 to replace No.1.
+On 13 June in 1885 the Delcomyn arrived with a new four-wheeler which became No.13 to replace No.1.
 In July 1885 all these four-wheelers were classed 'AB' with No.1 classified 'A' due to its role.

-In March 1886 five more of the class entered traffic on the Eastern Railway (ER) the reason that they had been purchased was because of their apparent light weight which made it easy to shunt another coach to a train to accommodate more passengers if needed.
-On 29 April 1891 two more of the class were delivered on board the 'SS Flinders' becoming NR No.3 and No.4 entering traffic on 14 May 1891.
-The last of the class was NR No.5 which formerly worked on the Bunbury Tramway (Bunbury to Boyanup Railway).
+In March 1886 five more of the class entered traffic on the Eastern line the reason that they had been purchased was because of their apparent light weight which made it easy to shunt another coach to a train to accommodate more passengers if needed.
+On 29 April 1891 two more of the class were delivered on board the Flinders becoming NR No.3 and No.4 entering traffic on 14 May 1891.
+The last of the class was NR No.5 which formerly worked on the Bunbury Tramway.
 As the coaches were in traffic during 1890's the passengers did not favour them as newer, larger and more comfortable coaches began appearing on the WAGR such as the AB/ABA carriages (AG after 1900).
 The capacity of the coaches was reduced to eighteen with six in both second class compartments and still six in the first class compartments.